marlopenaga/Network-Security-Home-Lab-Implementation-PfSense-Snort-Splunk/README.md

 25. Now enter our desired "IPv4 client address ranges": **172.16.0.100 & 172.16.0.200**

-26. Last, press **n** to not "revert to HTTP as the webConfigurator protocol"
+26. Last, press **n** to not "revert to HTTP as the web Configurator protocol"

 ![HTH PFS Setup 17](https://github.com/marlopenaga/Network-Security-Home-Lab-Implementation-PfSense-Snort-Splunk/assets/165770329/cee7cd6b-1618-4e25-8ef0-b0700d7a7508)

-27. pfSense will now apply the new settings and we have our new **IPv4 LAN address set to 172.16.0.2/24** to access the pfSense web interface to make further changes later on; the new URL is: **https://172.16.0.2/**
+27. pfSense will now apply the new settings and we have our new **IPv4 LAN address set to 172.16.0.2/24** to access the pfSense web interface to make further changes later; the new URL is: **https://172.16.0.2/**

 ![HTH PFS Setup 18](https://github.com/marlopenaga/Network-Security-Home-Lab-Implementation-PfSense-Snort-Splunk/assets/165770329/93675a09-6fff-4955-ba94-b6f0dde15744)

 28. Great, now when we hit **continue** the pfSense is set to our configurations and matches the network diagram.
-  > Note that later on we will deactivate **IPv6 for WAN** as this homelab will use IPv4 addresses
+  > Note that later we will deactivate **IPv6 for WAN** as this home lab will use IPv4 addresses

 ![HTH PFS Setup 19](https://github.com/marlopenaga/Network-Security-Home-Lab-Implementation-PfSense-Snort-Splunk/assets/165770329/c41a8df1-eb27-4fce-90f5-0309796dce67)